 Since books are classified by subject, you can often find several helpful books on the same shelf, or nearby.

-For example, within the subject classifications BS1110-1199, you will find books about the Old Testament.
+For example, within the subject classifications PR 4034-PR 4038, you will find books by and about Jane Austen.